Edward Orton Sr.

-Edward Francis Baxter Orton Sr. (March 9, 1829 – October 16, 1899) was a United States geologist, and the first president of The Ohio State University.
+Edward Francis Baxter Orton (March 9, 1829 – October 16, 1899) was a United States geologist, and the first president of The Ohio State University.
+Orton founded The Ohio State University's first academic department, the Department of Geology, and founded the Orton Geological Museum.

 Biography

 Orton came from New York State, born in the town of Deposit in Delaware County and raised in the Lake Erie town of Ripley.
 He entered Hamilton College in 1845, graduating in 1848.
 He then spent time at Lane Theological Seminary (1849–50), Lawrence Scientific School at Harvard (1852–53), and then Andover Theological Seminary.
 During those times he taught to get income, but was interested in entering the ministry.
 He was ordained in 1856.

 From 1856 to 1859, he was professor of natural science in the New York state normal school at Albany.
 From 1859 to 1865, he was principal of the preparatory academy of Chester, New York.
 He became professor of natural history at Antioch College in 1865, and became its president in 1872.
 A year later, Orton became president of what was then the Ohio Agricultural and Mechanical College (now Ohio State University), where he also became professor of geology.
 He resigned the presidency in 1881, but continued as professor of geology until his death.

 Orton was assistant state geologist of Ohio from 1869 to 1875.
-He was named state geologist in 1882, and continued in that position until his death in Columbus, Ohio on October 16, 1899.
-He was a member of scientific societies, and was president of the state sanitary association of Ohio in 1884–85.
+He was named state geologist in 1882, and continued in that position until his death in Columbus, Ohio, on October 16, 1899.
+He was a member of scientific societies, and was president of the state sanitary association of Ohio in 1884–1885.
 He suffered a partially paralyzing stroke in 1891, but continued to work.

 Orton served for a time on the geological surveys of the United States, of Kentucky, and of Kansas, and was president of the Geological Society of America (1896), and of the American Association for the Advancement of Science (1898–99).
-He was essentially an economic geologist, and specialized in the study of oil and gas, developing several well-known theories, notably the “anticlinal theory”, and becoming widely known as an authority on the nature and geological occurrence of these products.
+He was essentially an economic geologist, and specialized in the study of oil and gas, developing several well-known theories, notably the "anticlinal theory,” becoming widely known as an authority on the nature and geological occurrence of these products.

+Orton was elected to the American Philosophical Society in 1897.

 Through his marriage to Anna Davenport Torrey, Orton was an uncle of U.S. President and Supreme Court Chief Justice William Howard Taft and a brother-in-law to Taft's father, U.S. Attorney General and Secretary of War Alphonso Taft.